lorien/awesome-web-scraping/README.md

 # 🇷🇺 Awesome Web Scraping

-The list of tools, programming libraries and web services used in web scraping and data processing.
+The list of tools, programming libraries and web services used for web scraping and data processing.

 ## Programming Libraries